 For a course to count as a biology option, it must, at a minimum, require the biology major introductory course as its prerequisite, and be eligible for biology major credit at the home institution.
 In addition, for the course to be approved for credit at TCNJ, students must provide documentation of the formal course description, the course's prerequisites, the number of meetings, whether the course has a lab, and the nature of the lab.
-Documentation may be provided to the Biology Department Chair as print-outs of the institution's information, or electronically in pdf form, or as the URL where the information can be found.
+Documentation of the institution's course information may be provided to the Biology Department Chair electronically in pdf form, or as the URL where the information can be found.